 You should not attend the jobcentre unless directed to do so for an exceptional purpose.

 If you’re already claiming Universal Credit and think you may have been affected by coronavirus, please contact your work coach as soon as possible.
-You can do this using your online journal
+You should do this using your online journal

 Changes to health assessments